kurmiskristaps/Nordigen/README.md

     - run "docker-compose up" to start the Django server, Redis, and Celery

-    - run "npm run build" to build the frontend dependencies
+    - run "npm install" and "npm run build" to build the frontend dependencies

 Afterwards the project will be accessible at localhost:8000/index